 Discover the shortest path

 Identify the shortest path between two starting points using a trace.
 The shortest path is calculated using a numeric network attribute such as shape length.
-Cost or distance-based paths can both be achieved using this type of trace.
+Cost- or distance-based paths can both be achieved using this type of trace.

 A shortest path trace does not use a subnetwork definition and does not require subnetwork controllers.
 This type of trace runs based on connectivity, with the exception of terminal paths.
 To incorporate traversability into this type of trace, parameters on the Trace tool can be explicitly set, making it an advanced shortest path trace.
 Advanced shortest path traces allow you to do such things as find the shortest path through 18-inch pipes between two points in a gas network.

 The shortest path trace is subject to terminal paths, but not terminal directionality.
 When a terminal device is traced, the valid paths set for the device are respected.
 For example, a shortest path trace comes across a bypass switch in an electrical network.
-Valid paths for the bypass switch have been established, therefore the trace travels through the device along the valid paths; traces will not travel paths that are not valid.
+Valid paths for the bypass switch have been established, so the trace travels through the device along the valid paths; traces will not travel paths that are not valid.
 To learn more, see the Bypass switch example in Terminal management.

 See Discover the shortest path for more details.